Using the library: 10 basics

 To help you find your way quickly around TU Wien Bibliothek, we have assembled the most frequently asked and most important questions here.

 TU Wien Bibliothek is a public library and open to all.
 However, to borrow books or use certain services, you need a library card.
 Anyone over the age of 14 can be issued a library card.

-The Main Library is open from Monday to Friday from 08:00 to 16:00, and on Saturdays and Sundays from 10:00 to 17:00.
+Regular opening hours: The Main Library is open from Monday to Friday from 08:00 to 22:00, and on Saturdays and Sundays from 10:00 to 17:00.
 The Chemistry and Mechanical Engineering Library is open from Monday to Friday from 09:00 to 19:00.
-Detailed opening hours as well as summer opening and closing times can be found in our opening hours.
+Due to the COVID-19 pandemic, we may have to change our opening hours at short notice.
+Current opening and closing times can be found in our opening hours.

 For the opening hours of the institute libraries, contact the institutes, opens an external URL in a new window directly.

 For students and employees of TU Wien, your valid TUcard is your library card.
 You can use all TU Wien Bibliothek services once you have accepted the library regulations in TISS.
 External users obtain a library card from the circulation desk.
 The library card allows you to borrow media, as well as place hold requests and renew online.
 It acts as a key card for the lockers.
 Click here to find out more about the library card and library account.